Exslr/sing-box-releases/README.md

 Only the version string is renamed: `1.14.1-reF1nd` upstream becomes `1.14.1-Exslr` here.
 Source is always fetched from `reF1nd/sing-box` by its original tag.

-The Windows desktop client also renames its install directory, service and IPC endpoint, so **it cannot be installed alongside the upstream reF1nd build** — the two would fight over the same TUN device.
-Uninstall `sing-box-reF1nd` before installing `sing-box-Exslr`.

 Builds are triggered manually. `build-stable.yml` tracks the `reF1nd-stable` branch and publishes a release; `build-testing.yml` tracks `reF1nd-testing` and publishes a pre-release.
 Released files carry GitHub build provenance attestations and can be